TingtingS123/Robust-Prediction-Intervals-for-Valuation-of-Large-Portfolios-of-Variable-Annuities/README.md

 ## Getting Started

 ### Data load
+The synthetic dataset used in this study was generated following the methodology outlined in the works by Gan et al.[1][2].
 The details of the dataset used in this paper can be found at the following URL: https://www2.math.uconn.edu/~gan/software.html

 ### Libraries Used
 Libraries used: Numpy, Pandas, mpi4py, sklearn, matplotlib, scipy, statsmodels.